Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 0 1 0 0 0 0 0
 0 1 0 0 0 0 0
 ```
-In fact, the computation made by `Connected_graphs.cpp` performs a relabeling of the vertices on each graph in such a way that the formed binary number (as we explained before) is maximal with respect to the lexicographic order.
+In fact, the computation performed by `Connected_graphs.cpp` relabels the vertices of each graph in such a way that the resulting binary number (as explained above) is maximal with respect to the lexicographic order.

-On the other hand, the adjacency matrices of the connected graphs in the files `CG_num_1.txt`, ..., `CG_num_9.txt` can be generated with the script `CG_num_to_AdjacencyMatrix.cpp`:
+On the other hand, the adjacency matrices of the connected graphs in the files `CG_num_1.txt`, ..., `CG_num_9.txt` can be generated using the script `CG_num_to_AdjacencyMatrix.cpp`:
 ```
 gcc CG_num_to_AdjacencyMatrix.cpp -o CG_num_to_AdjacencyMatrix
 ./CG_num_to_AdjacencyMatrix
 ```
-The output of such execution can be found also in [Connected-graphs](./Connected-graphs), under the names: `CG_AM_1.txt`, ..., `CG_AM_9.txt`.
-For example, for the graph with id 154 in the file [CG_AM_7.txt](./Connected-graphs/CG_AM_7.txt) described before, we have:
+The output of this execution can also be found in [Connected-graphs](./Connected-graphs), under the names: `CG_AM_1.txt`, ..., `CG_AM_9.txt`.
+For example, for the graph with id 154 in the file [CG_AM_7.txt](./Connected-graphs/CG_AM_7.txt) described above, we have:
 ```
 154 7 6
 0 1 0 0 0 0 0